 Helvetica

 Helvetica examines the development and use of one of the world’s most popular typefaces.
-Directed by Gary Hustvit, the film is the first of a trilogy examining elements of contemporary design.
-Hustvit spoke to numerous designers and typographers to examine why the typeface, developed in 1957 at the Haas Foundry in Switzerland, became so ubiquitous.
+Directed by Gary Hustwit, the film is the first of a trilogy examining elements of contemporary design.
+Hustwit spoke to numerous designers and typographers to explore why the typeface, developed in 1957 at the Haas Foundry in Switzerland, became so ubiquitous.

-Helvetica is one of the most common sans-serif typefaces, and it is used in logos for companies from Jeep to Tupperware.
-It is considered the most widely-spread font in the Western world.
-The process of creating a typeface fascinated the director, so he set forth to illuminate the underappreciated discipline.
-Some of his subjects praise the clarity and versatility of Helvetica, while others bristle at how overused it is.
-The filmmaker treats the differing opinions fairly.
+Helvetica is one of the most common sans-serif typefaces and is used in logos for companies ranging from Jeep to Tupperware.
+It is considered one of the most widely used fonts in the Western world.
+The process of creating a typeface fascinated the director, so he set out to illuminate this underappreciated discipline.
+Some of his subjects praise the clarity and versatility of Helvetica, while others bristle at how overused it has become.
+The filmmaker treats these differing opinions fairly.

 Inline Feedbacks